What is Hand Lettering?

 How to Develop Muscle Memory for Lettering

-One handy trick for developing the right shoulder and arm movement for lettering is to write on the wall.
+One of the recommendations for developing the right shoulder and arm movement for lettering is to write on the wall.
 Having access to a chalkboard or a dry erase board makes this exercise easiest, though you can also tape a piece of paper to the wall and write on that.
 Most people have no trouble using their whole arm when asked to write on a dry erase board, so it’s a great way to practice and get a feel for the right muscles.
 Once you identify those muscles, you can focus on them while you lettering and develop the right muscle memory for lettering.

 Line Weight in Lettering